The westside staff and faculty are excited to welcome you!

 You can learn more about the programs outlined below by contacting our Athletic Director Mr. Henry.

-Westside offers six different art classes for students at all levels and of all interests in art.
-Students can participate in 2D design classes starting at intro to art and work through advanced art, up to AP studio art, in which students develop portfolios.
+Westside offers many different art classes for students at all levels and of all interests in art.
+Students can participate in 2D design classes starting at intro to art and work through advanced art, up to AP studio art and 3D design, in which students develop portfolios.
 Students can also take Digital Design and learn the skills of Photoshop and Illustrator.
 Lastly, Westside offers a yearbook class that provides students an opportunity to represent their year at Westside.

-If you have questions about our art program, contact Mrs. Sprague.
+If you have questions about our art program, contact Ms. Sprague.

 Westside started a theatre program in 1987.
-Students have the opportunity to participate in one play acts and a musical each year.
+Students have the opportunity to participate in straight plays, one acts, and musicals each year.
 It is an extracurricular opportunity that allows students to act, produce, set-design, costume, and provide technological support.
 Theatre is a great way to get involved in a community and try something new.